-Anyone would love to have their picture / name framed and hung on the wall of the office, with bold letters saying “Employee of the Month”.
-The hunger of fame, praise and recognition makes a man motivated to do his duty faithfully.
+Anyone would love to have their picture/name framed and hung on the wall of the office, with bold letters saying “Employee of the Month”.
+The hunger for fame, praise and recognition makes a man motivated to do his duty faithfully.

 Many of the companies nowadays have the system to provide various fringe benefits as a return gift for their contribution.
 These benefits may be health insurance, transportation facility and others.
 They boost employee’s will to work hard.

-All the above mentioned factors cause a great difference on people’s attitude towards their duty.
+All the above-mentioned factors cause a great difference in people’s attitude towards their duty.
 However, there are some factors such as poor economic condition which genuinely motivates a person to work harder.